Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 ### VirtualBox

 - Set up the SSH server on your Ubuntu VM and connect to the Guest from the Host.
-Take a screenshot when connected to your Guest system and add it to the issue.
+Take a screenshot when connected to your Guest system and add it to the issue with a short explanation what we see.
-- Install the Guest Additions
+- Install the Guest Additions and created a shared folder.
+Please also add a Screenshot of that in the issue with a short explanation what we see.

 ### Vagrant